andmatand/blockling/README.md

   ignored.
 Thus, to indicate an empty row of tiles use a "." followed by a linebreak.

-After you have constructed a custom level, place it in the the "levels/custom" directory within the data directory.
-File names must begin with 000 and proceed in numerical order (e.g. 000, 001, 002, etc.).
+After you have constructed a custom level, place it in "~/.blockling/custom_levels/".
+File names must begin with 000 and proceed in numerical order (i.e. 000, 001, 002, etc.).

-When designing a level, it can be helpful to try out your changes by playing through the level, or simply observing how the level is being parsed by the game.
-Since the game loads levels afresh from disk each time they are reloaded, this can be accomplished by running the game and displaying the level upon which you are working, reloading it whenever you save a change.
-The F5 keyboard shortcut is particularly handy for quick reloading.
+As a tip, it can be helpful, when designing a level, to try out your changes by playing through the level, or simply observing how the level is being parsed by the game.
+To faciliate this, the game reloads the level from disk every time it is displayed; you may press left/right on the level-selection screen to reload and display the level repeatedly.

-If the game finds any syntax errors in your file, it will let you know with a (hopefully) helpful on-screen message (on the level-selection screen).
+If the game finds any syntax errors in your file, it will let you know with a (hopefully) helpful on-screen message (on the level-selection screen), although the error messages don't fit very well on the screen in this GCW Zero port, sorry :)

 ## License Stuff